Get your hands on the best vacuum cleaners for builders and say goodbye to dust and debris

 The Quick List

-The HVR160 is a compact and lightweight model that maintains powerful suction.
+The Henry HVR160 is a compact, lightweight all-rounder that maintains powerful suction.
 It has a roomy 6-litre capacity, but you'll need to remember to buy extra bags.

-The Karcher WD4 is a versatile model ideal for dust, rubble, and liquids alike with a 20-litre capacity, onboard storage, and unique filter system.
-However, its size require and 5-metre cord require ample storage.
+The Karcher WD4 is a versatile wet and dry model that's ideal for dust, rubble, and liquids alike.
+It boasts a 20-litre capacity, onboard storage, and unique filter system.
+However, its size and 5-metre cord require ample storage.

-This is a powerful wet and dry vacuum suitable for heavy materials, including plaster and worktop chippings.
-While pricier than its competitors – and less versatile for home cleaning – it excels on busy renovation sites.
+This powerful wet and dry vacuum is suitable for heavy materials, including plaster and wood chippings.
+It's pricier than its competitors – and less versatile for home cleaning – but it excels on busy renovation sites.

-This vacuum excels against builders' dust and includes unique features such as a blower function for leaves and inflating mattresses.
-Its power take-off socket makes it ideal for DIY, activating with power tools and minimising clean-up.
+This competitively priced builder's vacuum excels at sucking up builder's dust.
+It addition, it features unique functions, including a blower for leaves and an inflator for mattresses.
+Its power take-off socket makes it ideal for DIY, allowing activation with power tools and minimising cleanup.

 Despite its 15-litre capacity, this model is surprisingly lightweight.
-Its powerful 1060W motor tackles everything from home cleaning to drain unblocking.
-However, its hose design makes it hard to store.
+Its powerful 1060W motor handles everything from house cleaning to drain unblocking.
+However, its hose design makes it difficult to store.

 The best overall vacuum cleaner

-Henry is an instantly recognisable vacuum brand, but not only is he a design icon, he's also a robust and easy to use vacuum cleaner for a renovation site.
-With strong suction and a number of different fittings, you'll find it no problem to vacuum even larger bit of debris.
+Henry is an instantly recognisable vacuum brand, but not only is he a design icon, he's also a durable and easy-to-use vacuum cleaner for a renovation site.
+With strong suction and a variety of fittings, you'll find it simple to vacuum even larger debris.

-The HVR160 is a slightly more compact model, which makes it slightly lighter than other versions of Henry, but with the same suction power and same 10 metre cord.
-This means it has a slightly smaller dust bag than its larger contemporaries, such as the Henry HVR200-11 vacuum cleaner available from Amazon, but its 6 litre capacity is more than generous enough.
-Just remember to pick up extra dust bags to make sure you're not caught short.
+The HVR160 is a slightly more compact model, making it marginally lighter than other versions of Henry, yet it has the same suction power and a 10-metre cord.
+This means it has a slightly smaller dust bag than its larger counterparts, such as the Henry HVR200-11 vacuum cleaner available from Amazon, but its 6-litre capacity is more than ample.
+Just remember to pick up extra dust bags to avoid running short.

 The best vacuum cleaner for dust

-If you're searching for the best vacuum cleaner for builder's dust, you'll likely come across wet and dry vacuums.
-These vacuums are super powerful, and are designed with suction that makes them great for dust and rubble, but also liquid, whether that be water that's pooled in your weather-exposed extension or paint spills.
+If you're searching for the best vacuum cleaner for builder's dust, you'll likely encounter wet and dry vacuums.
+These vacuums are extremely powerful, designed with suction that makes them excellent for dust and rubble, as well as liquids, whether that's water pooled in your weather-exposed extension or paint spills.

-Karcher's WD4 vacuum is a perfect example, designed to handle the sorts of mess that a standard home vacuum couldn't.
-It comes with plenty of accessories for all kinds of jobs, and these can all be stored on the vacuum itself, making it a handy cleaner to have around your building site.
+Karcher's WD4 vacuum is a prime example, built to handle messes that a standard home vacuum couldn't manage.
+It comes with plenty of accessories for various tasks, all of which can be stored on the vacuum itself, making it a convenient cleaner to have on your building site.

-It also has a large 20-litre capacity, and an innovative filter system that makes it easy to switch between its wet and dry functions without changing bags like many vacuums.
+It features a large 20-litre capacity and an innovative filter system that allows for easy switching between wet and dry functions without the need for changing bags, unlike many vacuums.

-However, the cord is quite short on this model at just 5 metres, and with its large capacity comes an increased size that can make storage more difficult, but it's perfect for keeping in a garage or similar.
+However, the cord is quite short at just five metres, and the large capacity results in increased size, which can make storage more challenging, though it's ideal for keeping in a garage or similar.

 The best vacuum cleaner for plaster and clay

-Of course, with this extra power comes a higher price tag, and even when you find a deal on a Makita VC2512L, you'll find it's around four or five times the price of the cheapest heavy duty vacuums you'll find on Amazon on in a DIY shop.
-Plus, it's not as adaptable for general house cleaning.
-You may also find some more industrial vacuum cleaners have a power take off, which is a super useful function when using power tools.
+With this extra power comes a higher price, and even when you find a deal on a Makita VC3011L, you'll see it costs around four times more than the cheapest heavy-duty vacuums available on Amazon or at a DIY shop.
+Additionally, it's less versatile for general household cleaning.

 In our opinion, this Vacmaster wet and dry vacuum cleaner is one of the best buys for beating builders' dust.
 Not only is it a powerful and robust vacuum that holds its own against Henry and all the other vacuums on this list, but it has some interesting extra functions that you can take advantage of.